slowernews/wisdom-tldr/chapters/1-3_self_inner_enemy.md

 > *"And God said love your enemy and I obeyed him and loved myself."
 -- Kahlil Gibran [1883]*

+> *"If something is wrong fix it.
+But train yourself not to worry, worry fixes nothing."
+-- Ernest Hemingway [1899]*

 > *"Boredom is a soul sucker.
 The unfed mind devours itself."
 -- Gore Vidal [1925]*

 > *"When people don’t express themselves, they die one piece at a time." (...)
 "In one aspect, yes, I believe in ghosts, but we create them.
 We haunt ourselves."
 -- Laurie Halse Anderson [1961]*

+> *"Expectations are resentments waiting to happen."
+-- Brene Brown [1965]*

 > *"Your trauma creates you." (...)
 "Unresolved thoughts, prematurely pushed out of the mind, pile up in an internal landfill - which eventually pokes out of the subconscious and manifests as chronic, nonspecific anxiety." (...)